werckme/werckmeister/manual.in.md

         offset = number,

-        -- a table containing event tags (see Event Tags) tags = { tag1, ..., tagN },
+        -- a table containing event tags (see Event Tags) -- only relevant if type is "note" or "degree" tags = { tag1, ..., tagN },

         -- a table containing the events pitches,
-        -- contains several if event is a chord pitches = {
+        -- contains several if event is a chord
+        -- only relevant if type is "note" or "degree" pitches = {
             {
                 -- pitch alias if any. (see Pitchmaps)